-the most commonly cited complaints consisting of poorquality workmanship and public practice without a license.
-From a regulatory standpoint, OSBGE defines the public practice of geology as the "performance for another of geological service or work, such as consultation, investigation, surveys, evaluation, planning, mapping and inspection of geological work, that is related to public welfare or safeguarding of life, health, property and the environment" (ORS 672.505).
+One of the primary duties of the board involves compliance actions related to the geologic profession.
+OSBGE reviews an average of 10 compliance cases per year with the most commonly cited complaints consisting of poor-quality workmanship and public practice without a license.
+From a regulatory standpoint, OSBGE defines the "public practice of geology" "as the performance for another of geological service or work, such as consultation, investigation, surveys, evaluation, planning, mapping and inspection of geological work, that is related to public welfare or safeguarding of life, health, property and the environment" (ORS 672.505).
 The geoscience profession contributes significantly to sustainability and development of the natural resource base in the state.
-OSBGE and the state licensing laws provide a framework in which this work can be conducted safely, knowledgeably, and ethically for the greater good of Oregonians.
+OSBGE and the state licensing laws provide a framework in which this work can be conducted safely, knowledgably, and ethically for the greater good of Oregonians.